 In addition, Matt has worked on a range of number one selling books alongside famous figures from Joe Sugg to Billy Connolly and Fred ‘First Dates’ Sirieix.
 He is the author of the companion guide to the 2019 TV adaptation of Good Omens by Neil Gaiman and Terry Pratchett, featuring interviews with David Tennant, Michael Sheen, Jack Whitehall and many others, and the forthcoming children's book based on the acclaimed Netflix natural world series, Our Planet, with a foreword by Sir David Attenborough.

-Alongside his work as an established ghostwriter, Matt is responsible for several books under fictional names - notably Feather and Bone and Tooth and Claw (Walker) by the Carnegie-nominated mystery writer, Lazlo Strangolov, and Jack Carson's Battle Champions series for younger readers (Simon & Schuster).
-He is also a member of the 'Sugg Squad', the creative team that worked alongside Youtube star, Joe Sugg, on Username: Evie, the number 1 bestseller and fastest-selling graphic novel on record in the UK, and the 2016 sequel, Username: Regenerated.
+Matt is also responsible for several books under fictional names - notably Feather and Bone and Tooth and Claw (Walker) by the Carnegie-nominated mystery writer, Lazlo Strangolov, and Jack Carson's Battle Champions series for younger readers (Simon & Schuster).

 A graduate from the University of East Anglia's MA in Creative Writing, Matt is often invited to teach the subject for writers of all ages; hosting workshops across Russia, Africa, Latin America and the Middle East, as well as in schools throughout the UK.
 He has also served on judging panels for the Costa Children's Book of the Year Award and the Booktrust Teenage Book Prize.